-Our average effective interest rate on our total debt, including the effects of the interest rate swap and interest rate cap agreements, during the three months ended December 31, 2022 and 2021 was 5.1% and 3.4%, respectively.
+Our average effective interest rate on our total debt, including the effects of the interest rate swap agreements and interest rate cap agreements during the three months ended December 31, 2023 and 2022 was 5.4% and 5.1%, respectively.

-Interest expense in the consolidated statements of operations included amortization of deferred debt issuance costs for the three months ended December 31, 2022 and 2021 of \$1.2 million and \$1.2 million, respectively.
+Interest expense in the consolidated statements of operations included amortization of deferred debt issuance costs for the three months ended December 31, 2023 and 2022 of \$1.2 million and \$1.2 million, respectively.